How to set up your TV licence

 How do I cancel my TV licence?

-If you’ve decided not to watch live TV or you’ve moved to a house that already has a licence, you can cancel your TV licence.
 You may be eligible for a refund if you have at least one full month left on your licence.
 Find out whether you’re eligible by using the TV licence refund checklist

 What should I do if I don’t need a TV licence?